fletchjeff/cml_hail_demo/README.md

 ### Run the Hail Demo

-Open the `cml/1_hail_test.py` file in a 2CPU/4GB Python3 Workbench session run the code!
+Open the `cml/1_hail_test.py` file in a 2CPU/4GB Python3 Workbench session run the code to see if it works.
+If you want more a more detailed view of how this works, open the `notebook/01-genome-wide-association-study.ipynb` notebook in a 2CPU/4GB Jupyter session.

 # Hail